EddyS999/FRACTALS/README.md

 ---

-## **Présentation du Projet**
+## **Definition**

-This python script generates visual representation of Mandelbrot set, a mathematical structure emblematic figure of fractals.
-From this simple equation (`zₙ₊₁ = zₙ² + c`), it displays geometrical structures in high resolutions
+This python script generates visual representation of Mandelbrot set, mathematical structure, emblematic figure of fractals.
+From this simple equation (`zₙ₊₁ = zₙ² + c`), it displays geometrical structures in high resolutions.
 ---

 ## **Behind the scene**